mdhardenburgh/TM4C123GH6PM_Drivers/README.md

 * Use the command `monitor reset init` to restart the processor
 * The reset of the GDB commands are the same

-GPIO is currently only fuctional and functional for simple inputs and outputs.
+## Functional Peripherals
+* NVIC Interrupts
+* PLL system clock for different clock speeds
+* GPIO, GPIO interrupt on both edges
+* 16/32-bit and 32/64-bit General Purpose Timer in oneshot and periodic mode

+## In Progress
+* PWM: not function needs debugging

+## Planned in no specific order
+* USB
+* UART
+* ADC
+* SPI
+* I2C
+* Systick
+* MPU
+* FPU
+* SBC
+* Comparator
+* Memory
+* Hibernate
+* Watchdog

+# Test program

-Main contains a very simple example program of how to use the GPIO.
+Main contains a very simple example program of how to use the drivers.

-More to come soon!